PhanNguyenHoangBao-ITITIU20165/Furniture-Website/README.md

 - **Product Listing and Details:** Users can browse and view detailed information about products.

-- **Patient Dashboard**: When the user logs in with the patient's account, this page will appear to show all the operations related to them, including their recent healing sessions.
+- **Admin Dashboard**: When the user logs in with the patient's account, this page will appear to show all the operations related to them, including their recent healing sessions.

 - **Add to Cart and Checkout:** Users can add products to their cart and complete the purchase process.